twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TableOffsetOrder.dat** (old versions) or **TableOffsetOrder.txt** – Contains supported tables in fonts with quadratic curves.
 All tables are moved to **Unsupported Tables** (Properties in version 7.0 & above) or **Unsupported** (Tables in version 3.0 until 6.5) if the file is missing.
 This may result in invalid fonts!
 * **tags.txt** (version 7.0 & above) – Contains the five tags which can be assigned to each glyph.
 Defaults are **Important**, **Incomplete**, **Completed**, **Review** and **Workspace**.

 In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** (version 8.0 & above).
-When pressed, the program will either copy some files in the above list to the user's data folder or open the user's data folder.
+When pressed, some files in the above list will be copied to the user's data folder or the user's data folder will be opened.

 ## Index of registry keys
 The registry keys are located in `HKCU\Software\High-Logic\FontCreator\version` or `HKCU\Software\High-Logic\Font Creator Program\version` where `version` is the version number.
 Holding down **Ctrl** in version 7.0 & above during startup will restore the program to factory settings.